On the Preference Relations with Negatively Transitive Asymmetric Part. I: Mathematical Background

 {\rm (iii)} Let $A$ be separable and let $D$ be a countable subset of $A$ which meets every non-empty open interval $J$ in $A$.
-Then in accord with Theorem~\ref{A.5.1}, {\rm (i)}, the countable image $D'=\pi(D)$ meets any non-empty open interval $K$ in $I$.
+Then in accord with Proposition~\ref{5.20.1}, {\rm (i)}, the countable image $D'=p(D)$ meets any non-empty open interval $K$ in $I$.

 Now, let $I$ be a separable topological space and let $D'\subset I$ be a countable subset such that $D'\cap K\neq\emptyset$ for any non-empty open interval $K$ in $I$.
-Using the axiom of choice, we fix an element $d\in\pi^{-1}(d')$ for any $d'\in D'$.
-The subset $D\subset A$ of all $d\in A$ just chosen is countable and Theorem~\ref{A.5.1}, {\rm (i)}, assures that $D$ meets every non-empty open interval $J$ in $A$.
-Moreover, $D'=\pi(D)$.
-Thus, $A$ is separable.
+Using the axiom of choice, we fix an element $d\in p^{-1}(d')$ for any $d'\in D'$.
+The subset $D\subset A$ of all $d\in A$ just chosen is countable and Proposition~\ref{5.20.1}, {\rm (i)}, assures that $D$ meets every non-empty open interval $J$ in $A$.
+Thus, $A$ is separable and, moreover, $D'=p(D)$.

 \end{proof}